3r4y/3r4y/README.md

-## I'm a full stack developer.
-I work as a game developer at uinptr.co
+## I am a full stack developer, interested in Windows kernel development and low-level programming, at uintptr.co

 ### my open-source projects 🤗